 Other clouding factors may occur from having a major crush or being infatuated.
 This obscuring may be compensating for a void in one’s life.
 For instance if someone felt unloved or was abused as a child, there may be a desperate need to be loved, accepted or have some kind of love, warmth, or affection in their lives.

 A sense of low self worth or some other deficit can cause a craving for any kind of attention.
-Ever heard: “Negative attention is better than no attention at all”?
+Ever hear of: “Negative attention is better than no attention at all”?

 These are lessons I learned from my own experience and from some of my friends.
 There are always exceptions to these signs but it’s wise to be cautious.

-1. If you are young and inexperienced where the opposite sex is concerned or where sex is concerned, you can more easily become a victim for a predator looking for someone who will trust them blindly, with their whole heart from the start and be pliable to be shaped into a dependent they can mold and manipulate.
+1. If you are young and inexperienced where the opposite sex is concerned or where sex is concerned, you can more easily become a victim for a predator.
+A predator looks for someone who will trust them blindly, with their whole heart from the start and be pliable to be shaped into a dependent they can mold and manipulate.

 2. You “fall in love” instantly.
 True love may happen instantly on rare occasions but in my opinion it is hard to love someone when you are young, insecure and don’t even love yourself.
-In this instance falling in love is just a chance for you to fill one of the voids mentioned above and give someone your heart and life.
+In this instance falling in love is just a chance for you to fill one of the voids mentioned above and give someone your heart and life without even knowing them.

 5. Have you dated lots of people?
 How will you know what is normal, acceptable, or expected on a date or in a relationship if you never dated someone else?

 What about your life, your interests, your friends, your own heartaches which you have now brushed aside to rescue this “poor soul.”
-Shouldn’t you rescue yourself first before you devote the life you don’t even understand yet, to slathering this poor, hurt, unloved soul with all of your focus, energy, time, presence and thoughts?
+Shouldn’t you rescue yourself first before you devote the life you don’t even understand yet, to giving this poor, hurt soul all of your focus, energy, time, presence and thoughts?